mbatsch/gear_fault/README.md

-# gear_fault
+# Gear fault detection by unsupervised deep learning of autoencoder

-Repository contains some of the code used in project <a href="https://mbatsch.github.io/portfolio/autoencoder.html">Gear fault detection by unsupervised deep learning of autoencoder</a>
+The repository contains some of the code used in the project aiming at designing a method for gear fault detection based on its vibrational signal.
+More details can be found <a href="https://mbatsch.github.io/portfolio/autoencoder.html">here</a>.

 List of files: